 1. Create a written official policy:

-As the life on social media has become an integral part for everyone, therefore, it is important for the organization to officially put up the written rules even on social media.
-This will communicate the information to the prospective candidates as to what are the ethical codes expected from them by the employer.
+As life on social media become an integral part for everyone, therefore, it is important for the organization to officially put up the written rules even on social media.
+This will communicate the information to the prospective candidates as to what are the ethical code expects from them by the employer.

 2. Ensure the confidential information:

-Companies need to put down strict rules in thier social media policies to prevent the employees from posting anything which is confidential to the company in business or any financial developments.
+Companies need to put down strict rules in their social media policies to prevent the employees from posting anything confidential to the company in business or any financial developments.

 Also, to mention clear statements about the ownership of the various social media accounts of the company while working with the company.

-For example, someone handling company’s social media accounts might later portray as their own personal account.
+For example, someone handling a company’s social media accounts might later portray as their account.
 Therefore, in such cases, ownership clarity in rules will be of help later.

 3. Prevent from asking passwords:

-A new trend has been observed where companies are asking the passwords of social media accounts of new joinees.
-This is the breach of trust by the company, passwords, and other codes are totally personal for any employee and they use it for their own benefit.
+A new trend has been observed where companies are asking the passwords of social media accounts of new joiners.
+This is the breach of trust by the company, passwords, and other codes that are personal for any employee and they use it for their benefit.
 Therefore, a company has no right to ask for the password.

 4. Implement social media rules regularly:

-Ensure to include social media rules during the training sessions of the new joinees and is shared with all the managers across the organization.
-The rules need to be communicated to the employees about the pitfalls of the misuse of social media especially with regards to the organization, the limited tracking that will be done to their own accounts.
+Ensure to include social media rules during the training sessions of the new joiners and share with all the managers across the organization.
+The rules need to communicate to the employees about the pitfalls of the misuse of social media especially with regards to the organization, the limited tracking that will be done to their accounts.
 Or contacting with the competitors to share the confidential details may lead to strict action against them.

-The employer needs to ensure the safety of the company and meanwhile keep their employees happy, but in the process, a certain level of discipline is required to be maintained from both sides.
+The employer needs to ensure the safety of the company and meanwhile keep their employees happy, but in the process, a certain level of discipline required to maintain from both sides.

 Like any invention and technology that comes into existence, a boom of social media has also its positives and negatives.
 At one point it brings benefits to the companies and sometimes may hamper a company’s image, the effective usage if needed due to the fast developments that are happening in the world.

-An understanding is required to be build between employers and employees for a healthy long term relationship and any kind of bitterness is not good for both of them.
-More than 44% of companies do track the social media of their employees and about 71% of them has blocked social media usage in office hours.
+An understanding required to built between employers and employees for a healthy long term relationship and any kind of bitterness is not good for both of them.
+More than 44% of companies do track the social media of their employees and about 71% of them have blocked social media usage in office hours.